Canaan Chatman | Assistant Coach

 At Lake Erie College, he appeared in 68 total games and was a two-time member of the All-GLIAC Academic Team.

 Barth graduated from Lake Erie College in 2016 with a Bachelor of Science in Sports Management and Business Administration.
-He is currently completing his MBA at Detroit Mercy.
+He is currently pursuing a Master in Liberal Studies with a Concentration in Leadership from Detroit Mercy.

-Max Bent joined the Titan men's basketball program as a graduate assistant in the summer of 2017.
+Kal Riebau joined the men’s basketball program as a graduate assistant coach in the summer of 2015.